Where is the water on Earth?

 Almost insignificant, streams, wetlands, and swamps hold only 0.001%.
 Finally, only 0.001% of water is in the form of vapor within the atmosphere or in living plants and animals.

 For streams, everything upstream ends up downstream.
 Within a watershed, well-connected networks of tributaries catch precipitation in a watershed or catchment basin.
 They zig-zag all the way to a main body of water like a river or lake.

 Wetlands are depressions on the land surface usually characteristic of specific vegetation.
 These types of habitats lay the foundation for biological diversity and resilient ecosystems.

-Of that 2.8%, 99% of freshwater sources is either from glaciers or in an aquifer contained as groundwater.
-Just a minuscule amount (1%) are in freshwater lakes, streams and in the atmosphere.
+Of that 2.8%, 99% of freshwater sources are either from glaciers or in an aquifer contained as groundwater.
+Just a minuscule amount (1%) are in freshwater lakes, streams, and in the atmosphere.

 Glaciers store approximately 3/4 of Earth’s freshwater.
 This makes glaciers the largest reservoir of freshwater on Earth.

 Finally, groundwater is the second-largest reservoir of freshwater on Earth.
 Groundwater varies on location.
 Fresh groundwater makes up about 45% of water in the ground.
 Whereas saline groundwater is about 55%.

 How Much Water Is on Earth?